 Second Prize: A.) A Glock form factor SIRT laser training pistol and a SIRT AR-15/M4 Laser Training Bolt, courtesy of Next Level Training.
 Together, these have a retail value of $589.
 B.) A FloJak FP-50 stainless steel hand well pump (a $600 value), courtesy of FloJak.com.
 C.) A “grab bag” of preparedness gear and books from Jim’s Amazing Secret Bunker of Redundant Redundancy (JASBORR) with a retail value of at least $300, D.) A $250 gift card from Emergency Essentials, and E.) two cases of Meals, Ready to Eat (MREs), courtesy of CampingSurvival.com (a $180 value) and F.) A Tactical Trauma Bag #3 from JRH Enterprises (a $200 value).

 Third Prize: A.) A Royal Berkey water filter, courtesy of Directive 21.
 (This filter system is a $275 value.), B.) A large handmade clothes drying rack, a washboard and a Homesteading for Beginners DVD, all courtesy of The Homestead Store, with a combined value of $206, C.) Expanded sets of both washable feminine pads and liners, donated by Naturally Cozy.
 This is a $185 retail value, D.) A Commence Fire! emergency stove with three tinder refill kits.
 (A $160 value.), and E.) Two Super Survival Pack seed collections, a $150 value, courtesy of Seed for Security.

 Round 41 ends on July 31st, so get busy writing and e-mail us your entry.
-Remember that there is a 1,500-word minimum, and that articles on practical “how to” skills for survival have an advantage in the judging.
+Remember that there is a 1,500-word minimum, and articles that relate practical “how to” skills for survival have an advantage in the judging.